mekowalski/beer-client/NOTES.md

 - Components
   1. Beers: Renders the list of Beers with name only
   2. BeerDetail: Render the Beer details of name, brand, style and abv
+  3. App: will render both Beer and BeerDetail dependent on the selection of a beer
+    - first there will be a list on the left side with just beer names
+    - second there will be a select button next to each beer name
+    - third a beer can be selected and this will then display BeerDetail on the right side

 ## Continue thoughts/notes